Domestic Steps to Admission

-Due to the current global health pandemic, we have also approved the use of Academic Credentials Evaluation Institute, Inc. (ACEI) for an evaluation of international coursework for applicants at this time.
-As this is officially approved for use during this time, you do not have to contact our office to receive approval to use ACEI.
+Due to the current global health pandemic, we have also approved the use of Academic Credentials Evaluation Institute, Inc. (ACEI) and Educational Credential Evaluators (ECE) for an evaluation of international coursework for applicants at this time.
+As this is officially approved for use during this time, you do not have to contact our office to receive approval to use ACEI or ECE.

 NOTE: All international degrees must be evaluated by one evaluation service.
 Send your bachelor's degree and degrees earned beyond to the same evaluation service.

-Mark sheets/transcripts/degree certificates must be sent directly to WES or ACEI for evaluation.
+Mark sheets/transcripts/degree certificates must be sent directly to WES, ACEI, or ECE for evaluation.
 SJSU must receive the academic record and the evaluation directly from the evaluation service.

-NOTE: If you have a master’s or doctoral degree from the U.S. and a bachelor’s degree from another country, we still require a WES or ACEI evaluation of the bachelor’s degree.
+NOTE: If you have a master’s or doctoral degree from the U.S. and a bachelor’s degree from another country, we still require a WES, ACEI, or ECE evaluation of the bachelor’s degree.

-Submit your documents to WES or ACEI early in your application process.
+Submit your documents to WES, ACEI, or ECE early in your application process.
 It is the applicant’s responsibility to make sure the evaluation service has all required documentation with enough time to electronically transmit your evaluation to SJSU by your document deadline.